-- Perhaps the most famous garden in England is at Sissinghurst Castle, in Kent.
-The plantings there, and at equally beautiful Hidcote Manor, in Gloucestershire, form living "rooms" of shape, color, scent, and texture.
-See Chapters 15 and 20. - ✓ Stourhead, in Wiltshire, was laid out in 1741 and is one of the oldest landscape gardens in England.
-See Chapter 16. - ✓ In Cornwall, Cotehele, and Lanhydrock are estates known for their superb riverside gardens.
-Cornwall is also the site of England's newest garden, a massive world-environment learning center called the Eden Project.
-See Chapter 18. - ✓ You can find immaculately landscaped grounds, where every shrub and blade of grass is clipped to perfection, at Hever Castle, in Kent; Warwick Castle, near Stratford-upon-Avon; and Castle Howard, up north in Yorkshire.
-See Chapters 15, 19, and 21, respectively. - Closer to London, you find historic gardens at Hampton Court Palace and the Royal Botanic Gardens at Kew.
-See Chapter 13.
+- ✓ Perhaps the most famous garden in England is at Sissinghurst Castle, in Kent (see Chapter 15).
+The plantings there, and at equally beautiful Hidcote Manor, in Gloucestershire, form living "rooms" of shape, color, scent, and texture (see Chapter 20). - ✓ Stourhead, in Wiltshire, was laid out in 1741 and is one of the oldest landscape gardens in England (see Chapter 16). - ✓ In Cornwall, Cotehele and Lanhydrock are estates known for their superb riverside gardens.
+Cornwall is also the site of England's newest garden, a massive world-environment learning center called the Eden Project (see Chapter 18). - ✓ You can find immaculately landscaped grounds, where every shrub and blade of grass is clipped to perfection, at Hever Castle, in Kent (see Chapter 15); Warwick Castle, near Stratford-upon-Avon (see Chapter 19); and Castle Howard, up north in Yorkshire (see Chapter 21). - Closer to London, you find historic gardens at Hampton Court Palace and the Royal Botanic Gardens at Kew (see Chapter 13).